 Since the 1940s, we’ve been using circuits to amplify our instruments, modulate our voices, and even create weird sounds with our keyboards.
 When the personal computer arrived, all these unique aspects were translated into algorithms or code lines that would influence how the software works.

-One of the most amazing achievements of our modern technological society is undoubtedly the artificial intelligence, found in a multitude of knowledge areas.
+One of the most amazing achievements of our modern technological society is undoubtedly artificial intelligence, found in a multitude of knowledge areas.
 It can be used to give poor chat support on your shopping website, but it can also bring smart tools to the music-making world.
-One of such tools is a randomizer: virtually, a configuration that randomizes any set of parameters as you wish.
+One such tool is a randomizer: virtually, a configuration that randomizes any set of parameters as you wish.
 It can be very helpful to develop new loops, bring a natural human imperfection to virtual instruments, and even recreate faulty aspects of vintage studio gear.

 Today we’ll take a look at a selection of plugins that feature a randomizer option in 2022, no matter which effect or sound crafting tool.